Belfast City Council: Demography

 The area covered by the current Belfast City Council has a population of 333,871 residents according to the 2011 Northern Ireland census.
 The area covered by the old Belfast City Council before the 2015 local government reorganisation in Northern Ireland had a population of 280,962 residents according to the same census.

 In the 2011 census the distributions of population, religion, national identity and proportion of immigrants within the Belfast City Council area were as follows.

+2011 census

+On Census Day (27 March 2011) the usually resident population of Belfast Local Government District was 333,871 accounting for 18.44% of the NI total.
+This represents a 1.60% increase since the 2001 Census.

+On Census Day 27 March 2011, in Belfast Local Government District (2014), considering the resident population: